veraloes/android-recruitment-test/README.md

 4. Remember to commit as much as you can.
 Don't be afraid of mess in your commits, we will not look at your commit history :)
 5. Once you've completed the task, please **send us the link to your repo**.
 We would also be grateful for your **feedback** for this task.
 Feel free to send us your ideas about it, maybe we can improve it for future candidates.

-### Tips:
-* jsonplaceholder uses [`placeholder.com`](https://placeholder.com) which returns error 410 on Android devices.
-You need to change `User-agent` header of requests (to `Cool app` or something different than default).
-* jsonplaceholder response may took even one minute.
-Instead of increasing timeouts, try to retry requests few times.
-On second/third request it usually works fine.
-* If you want to use your http client to cache data, be aware of `Pragma` and `Age` headers.

 ### Demo: